radaelilucca/radaelilucca/README.md

 # 👋 Hello world!

-Hi, I'm Lucca, a Front-end Developer from Brazil, experienced with React, Next, Typescript and currently I am seeking for new challenges!
+Hi, I'm Lucca, a Software Engineer from Brazil with 5+ years of professional expericience.
 I'm a creative problem solving enthusiast, always looking for learn and share what I learned with the people around me.

 ## Main stack